What Is An Obituary?

 It is customary to list family members who have survived the deceased, as well as immediate family members who predeceased him or her, including:

-- Spouse/partner and children (with their spouses’/partners’ names also noted in brackets, if applicable)
+- Children (with their spouses’/partners’ names also noted in brackets, if applicable)

 - Adopted children